 Relay’s automated trigger-and-outcome design is ideal for workflows in which task assignees do not vary from case to case, so you can “set and forget” the process.
 But what about workflows in which the assignees or details vary per iteration?
 Or workflows you want someone else to initiate?
 For these, you can use a manual start.

 With a manual start, the workflow does not kick off automatically, with no intervention on your part.
-Instead, any folder owner, co-owner, or editor manually initiates a partially pre-configured workflow, directly from a document that already exists in Box.
+Instead, any folder owner, co-owner, or editor manually initiates a partially pre-configured workflow, directly from a document or set of documents that already exist in Box.
 The workflow runs once.
 It does not repeat.
 But it can be modified and re-used.
-For example, manual starts are appropriate for workflows when:
+For example, manual starts appropriate for workflows based on a single document might include

 - a contract must be reviewed by different sets of corporate executives who are assigned by different department heads